sendbird/sendbird-platform-sdk-java/docs/UserChannelMetadataApi.md

 <a name="viewChannelMetacounterByKey"></a>
 # **viewChannelMetacounterByKey**
-> Map&lt;String, SendBirdAdditionalProperties&gt; viewChannelMetacounterByKey(channelType, channelUrl, key, apiToken)
+> Map&lt;String, SendBirdAdditionalProperties&gt; viewChannelMetacounterByKey(apiToken, channelType, channelUrl, key)

 View a channel metacounter - When retrieving a specific item of a channel metacounter by its key